ayaz7285/Battery-SoC/README.md

 ```
 Or use any python IDE (spyder/ jupyter notebook) and run the above mentioned files.

+## Files:
+    - cell.py : It implements the battery model as a python class with properties and methods to
+update and set/get the battery properties.
+It can be run to produce the OCV vs SOC plot.

 ## Dependencies:
     - python3
     - numpy